ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 $$ \vec{r}(t) = \vec{r}_0 \notag $$

-However, since the ball is rotating, it has an angular momentum.
+However, since the ball is rotating, it has an angular velocity.
 You'll notice that the ball spins around the $z-$axis, relative to the coordinate system in Figure 3:

 [![spinning_diagram_1]({{images}}/spinning_diagram_1.jpg)]({{images}}/spinning_diagram_1.jpg){:.center-img .width-70}
 _**Figure 3**.
 A ball spinning in place.
 In this coordinate system the table is in the $xy-$plane._

-This is not by chance--it is a constraint of the state, since if the ball had any components of its angular momentum in the $x$ or $y$ directions, it would create a friction with the cloth that would translate into a linear momentum.
-Since "spinning" is characterized by 0 linear momentum ($\vec{v}=\vec{0}$), angular momentum is strictly in the $z-$axis.
-In otherwords,
+This is not by chance--it is a constraint of the state, since if the ball had any components of its angular velocity in the $x$ or $y$ directions, it would create a friction with the cloth that would translate into a linear velocity.
+Since "spinning" is characterized by 0 linear velocity ($\vec{v}=\vec{0}$), angular velocity is strictly in the $z-$axis.
+In other words,

 $$ \omega_x(t) = 0 \notag $$